British man killed and second missing in Ukraine - follow live

 A British man has been killed in Ukraine and a second is missing, the Foreign Office says.

-It is thought the pair were fighting against invading Russian forces as volunteers supporting Ukraine’s army, according to reports.
+Both army veteran Scott Sibley and the missing man were fighting invading Russian forces as volunteers supporting Ukraine’s army, according to reports.

 A spokesperson for the Foreign Office said: “We can confirm that a British national has been killed in Ukraine and are supporting their family.”